 The study looked at 47 patients, recruited over a one-year period.
 Each participant completed measures of religious involvement, religious coping and suicidality prior to treatment, and psychosis, depression, anxiety and psychological well-being were assessed over the course of treatment.

-Of the patients sampled, more than 80 percent used spirituality in some way as a coping mechanism for dealing with their illness or stress, yet only 20 percent of those participating called themselves religious.
-In fact, only 8 percent of those sampled referred to themselves as very religious.
+Of the patients sampled, more than 80% used spirituality in some way as a coping mechanism for dealing with their illness or stress, yet only 20% of those participating called themselves religious.
+In fact, only 8% of those sampled referred to themselves as very religious.

 “We were surprised to find that religious coping was so common in our sample, even among those who are not themselves religious in any way,” added Rosmarin.
 “This is one of the first studies looking at religious coping among psychiatric patients and we are hopeful that this will lead to further study of religion and spirituality with larger samples.
 Harnessing spiritual resources in treatment may lead to lower suicide rates and better treatment outcomes in this population.”